-Jianlan Wang is an assistant professor of science education in the Department of Teacher Education.
-Since the fall of 2016, he has served as an anchor for undergraduate mathematics education at the College of Education.
+Dr. Jianlan Wang is an assistant professor of science education in the Department of Teacher Education.
+Since the fall of 2016, he has served as an anchor for undergraduate science education at the College of Education.

 - Post doc, STEM education – Physics Education, Florida International University, 2014-2016

 - Ph.D., Curriculum and Instruction – Science Education, Indiana University, 2009-2014

 - M.S., Physics – Condensed Matter Physics, Beijing Normal University, China, 2006-2009

 - B.S., Physics – Beijing Normal University, China, 2002-2006